Panthera Corporation

-Panthera Corporation, or Panthera, is a charitable organization devoted to preserving wild cats and their ecosystems around the globe.
-Founded in 2006, Panthera is devoted to the conservation of the world’s 40 species of wild cats and the vast ecosystems they inhabit.
+Panthera Corporation is a charitable organization devoted to preserving wild cats and their ecosystems around the globe.
+Founded in 2006, Panthera is devoted to the conservation of the world's 40 species of wild cats and the vast ecosystems they inhabit.
 Their team of biologists, data scientists, law enforcement experts and wild cat advocates studies and protects the seven species of big cats: cheetahs, jaguars, leopards, lions, pumas, snow leopards and tigers.
-Panthera also creates targeted conservation strategies for the world’s most threatened and overlooked small cats, such as fishing cats, ocelots and Andean cats.
-The organization has offices in New York City and Europe, as well as offices in Mesoamerica, South America, Africa and Asia.
+Panthera also creates targeted conservation strategies for the world's most threatened and overlooked small cats, such as fishing cats, ocelots and Andean cats.
+The organization has offices in New York City and Europe, as well as offices in Mesoamerica, South America, Africa, UAE and Asia.

 Programs and grants

 Panthera works in partnership with local and international NGOs, scientific institutions, corporate partner and government agencies to develop and implement range-wide species conservation strategies.
 It has funded the Wildlife Conservation Research Unit at Oxford University, with a diploma program in international wildlife practice.
 The organization also awards a number of grants to support promising field conservationists.
 These grant programs include the Kaplan Graduate Awards, the Research and Conservation Grants, the Small Cat Action Fund, the Sabin Snow Leopard Grant Program and the Winston Cobb Memorial Fellowships.